Timothy-Giles/project-3/README.md

 The dashboard will allow users to make informed decisions on which electric cars are most popular, aggregate snapshot about the make and which areas most cars are registered.

-# Instructions on how to use and interact with the project
+# Website Features and Usage
 - Users can select a car make or car model from the drop-down menu located at the upper left hand corner of the webpage.
 Once a selection is made users are able to view:
     - Aggregrate car informormation on the card below the drop down menu
     - Top 20 cars by model bar chart